opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### How do I set up corporate billing?
 Before you start, make sure you have:
-* A DWP mobile app account, and
+* A DWP mobile app account,
-* An account on the participating e-commerce store.
+* An account on the participating e-commerce store, and
+* (Optional) Enabled push notifications for DWP Mobile for faster setup.

 The e-commerce account can be based on your personal email/phone number or a separate corporate account.
 Please check the e-commerce’s corporate billing setup guide for more information.